cosmicoptima/cosmicoptima.github.io/pages/resume.md

 ### personal

-~ i'm working on [mu](https://github.com/cosmicoptima/mu), an mpd client in haskell
+~ i working on [mu](https://github.com/cosmicoptima/mu), an mpd client in haskell
-~ i worked on [birdwatch](https://github.com/cosmicoptima/birdwatch), which bypasses twitter's rate limits
+~ i worked on [birdwatch](https://github.com/cosmicoptima/birdwatch), which bypasses the twitter api's rate limits
+~ i wrote this site's css; once i switch from jekyll i will be able to credit more to myself
 ~ i did [this](https://twitter.com/parafactual/status/1381375742978703361),
 but i lost the source and it was badly organized nonetheless